 In regards to the inspection categories of ‘caring’, the report scored this as ‘requires improvement’.
 This was due to data from the GP patient survey – undertaken in early 2019 – showing patient satisfaction was below local and national averages for three of the questions asked.

-We are pleased with the latest report but work still goes on to drive through more improvement at all our surgeries as we are committed to providing the best possible patient care.
+Virgin Care is pleased with the latest report but work still goes on to drive through more improvement at all its surgeries as it is are committed to providing the best possible patient care.
 For example, Sutherland Lodge will soon have a new telephone system put in place to make it easier for patients to make contact and book appointments on the phone.

 “They have also made some very encouraging comments about our employees as well as the leadership in place, which is good to hear as it highlights the positive commitment of our colleagues there.